-We aim to acquire more advanced and broader knowledge and research methods with regard to British and American languages and cultures, and to cultivate talented people who will bridge the gap between Japanese society and the Anglo-American cultural sphere from a comprehensive perspective.
+We aim to acquire more advanced and broader knowledge and research methods about British and American languages and cultures and to cultivate talented people who will bridge the gap between Japanese society and the Anglo-American cultural sphere from a comprehensive perspective.

 In recent years, under the sudden changes that have occurred in the fields of social, cultural, and linguistic research centered in the West, it is not experts in the traditional narrow sense, but leaders of research based on pluralistic viewpoints and flexible, bold ideas that are required.
-In response to these requirements, with the aim of establishing various investigation and research on language phenomena as a medium of society and culture, and establishing a method of advanced analysis and interpretation of literature, which is a product of culture and a bearer of responsibility, we have established a research area for English studies, English literature, and American literature.
+In response to these requirements, intending to establish various investigation and research on language phenomena as a medium of society and culture, and establishing a method of advanced analysis and interpretation of literature, which is a product of culture and a bearer of responsibility, we have established a research area for English studies, English literature, and American literature.

 History (Master's Course / Doctoral Course)